Taking The Next Step In Your Relationship Can Feel Both Exciting And Scary – Are You Ready?

-In fact, even if the two of you are in different locations we can use Skype to visually conference in the three of us.
+In fact, even if the two of you are in different locations we can use these digital platforms to visually conference the three of us.
 Think of premarital counseling as relationship coaching.

 What if one or both of us have been married before?

 Couples who have already been married and are now in another serious love relationship can benefit greatly from premarital counseling.
 They have their previous marriages or relationships as reference to draw from and can think of many issues that could have been explored in premarital counseling before they got married the first time.

 We expect to be married soon, how long does this take?

 Unless there is some type of crisis a couple is dealing with, about 4 sessions should do it.
 However, sometimes a couple may have an issue that is already causing some concern and may even be creating serious doubt.
 They may need a little more time.

 Great question…here’s the answer:

 If you are looking for a person with 25 years of experience of working with all types of couples then YES!

 If you are looking for someone who has been married for at least that many years and has worked out most of the “kinks” using the very strategies I will help you to learn then YES!